Low-energy effective description of dark $Sp(4)$ theories: Symmetry breaking patterns

-This leaves only the $N_f=1$, $\sptwo = \sutwo$ symmetry for each flavor separately\footnote{The actual group is $U(2)\times U(2)$, but one $U(1)$ is broken by the axial anomaly, and the other $U(1)$ is just fermion number conservation.
+This leaves only the $N_f=1$, $\sptwo = \sutwo$ symmetry for each flavour separately\footnote{The actual group is $U(2)\times U(2)$, but one $U(1)$ is broken by the axial anomaly, and the other $U(1)$ is just fermion number conservation.
 The global symmetry of a theory of $N_1$ fermions of mass $m_{N_1}$ and $N_2$ fermions of mass $m_{N_2}$ is $Sp(2N_1)\times Sp(2N_2)$.
-See e.g. \cite{Beylin:2020bsz} for a dark matter model with a $\spfour \times \sptwo$ symmetry of the fermionic mass terms.}, and thus a global $\sptwo\times\sptwo$ flavor symmetry.
+See e.g. \cite{Beylin:2020bsz} for a dark matter model with a $\spfour \times \sptwo$ symmetry of the fermionic mass terms.}, and thus a global $\sptwo\times\sptwo$ flavour symmetry.
 The breaking patterns are summarized in Fig.~\ref{fig:breakingpattern}.
+The mass matrix $M=\text{diag}(m_u,m_d,m_u,m_d)$ containing the non-degenerate dark quark masses can then be read from~\eqref{eq:L_microscopic_massive},